EyupCodingAcademy/Spring_JPA_Tutor/README.md

 Demo Application for the tutor comtaining finalised code for the Unit 6 JPA session

-Copyright The Developer Academy 2022
+Copyright (c) 2022 The Developer Academy Ltd